kevchou/Amazon-Order-History/readme.md

 Run the python file with your Amazon email and password as the first and second parameters, respectively.

+This uses the Selenium package and requires firefox and [geckodriver](https://github.com/mozilla/geckodriver/releases)

 ```sh
 > python amazon_order_history.py name@email.com Password1
 ```